-As we were flying over Costa Rica, I remember looking out the airplane window.
+On my first trip to Costa Rica, I remember looking out the airplane window as we flew over.
 I was totally amazed at the terrain of this little country.
 Mountains, hills, valleys, volcanoes, lakes and rivers, as far as the eye could see.
 There were oceans in both directions, and there didn’t seem to be any large towns, just Mother Nature.
 It was gorgeous.
 And then out of no where, the plane started to descend.
 Rapidly.
 This monstrous city appeared and it was a stark contrast to the open beauty of the rest of the country.
 I knew right then, San Jose was not where I was going to be buying property, but I imagined the nightlife of a large Central American city was definitely going to be something I wanted to taste.
 As the plane touched down, I kept asking myself, “where is the airport?”
 We came to a stop on the runway, and the doors opened, and we had to walk down the stairs out on to the tarmac.

 There was no jet way, no concourse, no air conditioned building.
 We walked through the customs and picked up our luggage and headed out onto the street.
 San Jose airport back then was just a smidgen of what it is now, similar to the same growth we have seen at the Liberia airport.
 When our local airport (Liberia International LIR) finally opened in 2004, the custom agents would set up card tables on the run way, stamp your passport and welcome you to paradise as you entered through a large barn.
 Now, both of them are state of the art, with the expected restaurants, bars, shopping and duty free, and also the high price for a beer or sandwich, like every other airport in the world.

-We had no reservations of any kind, neither hotel nor car rental, and we didn’t even really have a plan nor did we care.
+We had no plan for our trip to Costa Rica–no reservations of any kind, neither hotel nor car rental– and we didn’t really even care.
 We were just going to wing it, and let fate take me where it wanted me to go.
 I felt a little like an explorer, except for the Platinum American Express Card.
 We weren’t quite Louis and Clark, but we weren’t your usual tourists either, and the excitement was overwhelming.
 I couldn’t wait for the journey to begin.

 As we exited the airport, it was like something out of a movie, as this mob of uniformed Ticos seemed to come at us from all angles.
 “TAXI” they would yell, and hundreds of hands seemed to be waving in the air at the same time.
 There were literally dozens of buses, cars, taxis and tour buses, with everyone holding up a sign of some sort, trying to get the gringos business.
 One thing I did notice right away is there was absolutely no one begging for money, unlike every other country I ever traveled too, and the policeman didn’t have machine guns.
 I felt safe and at ease, even though there were hundreds of people around.
 We fought our way through the crowd and I spotted a Best Western Sign, held in the air by a driver.
 Thank Goodness, a name I recognize.
 Soon we were in the van, headed into downtown San Jose, and my first lesson in Latin American driving began.